 - deliver all stored PDCP SDUs to the upper layers in ascending order of associated COUNT values after performing header decompression;

-- set RX_NEXT and RX_DELIV to the initial value.
+- set RX_NEXT and RX_DELIV to the initial value, except for MRB.

 Next Modification

 7.1 State variables

 This clause describes the state variables used in PDCP entities in order to specify the PDCP protocol.
 The state variables defined in this clause are normative.